Details of the plan

 Respondents to the village questionnaire told us that the felt save living in Stewkley.
 There are no indications that an increase in the number of homes would result in additional crime.

-Any future development of the business park would be not be scheduled for 15 years.
-Discussion would be possible within this timeframe for the Parish Council to identify alternative locations to relocate businesses within the Parish
+Any future development of the business park is unlikely to be scheduled for 15 years.
+Within this timeframe, alternative locations may become available to relocate businesses within the Parish.

 Questions about NP, AVDC and VALP: